-The Custom Cash has more flexible 5% categories that require no activation.
-You can earn up to $300 from 5% categories annually with either card.
-But with the Freedom Flex, ironically, you have less freedom: You’re tied to the categories you activate and can’t even plan for them in advance.
+The Custom Cash has more flexible 5 percent categories that require no activation.
+You can earn up to $300 from the 5 percent categories annually with either card.
+But with the Freedom Flex, ironically, you have less freedom.
+You’re tied to the categories you activate and can’t even plan for them in advance.

 Extra bonus categories are where the Custom Cash gets knocked out.
-The extra 3% and 5% categories on the Freedom Flex can be truly lucrative.
-The Custom Cash only offers 1% on everything outside of your top eligible spending category.
+The extra 3 percent and 5 percent categories on the Freedom Flex have high rewards potential.
+The Custom Cash only offers 1 percent on everything outside of your top eligible spending category.

-The Chase Freedom Flex also wins in first-year value.
-The Citi Custom Cash offers a $200 sign-up bonus after you spend $750 on purchases in the first three months.
+The Chase Freedom Flex also wins in first-year value because of its lower spending requirement.
+The Citi Custom Cash offers a $200 sign-up bonus after you spend $1,500 on purchases in the first six months.
 The Chase Freedom Flex also offers $200, but you’ll only need to spend $500 in the first three months.

 The Freedom Flex can potentially offer better rewards value.
 Both the Custom Cash and the Freedom Flex, even though marketed as cash back cards, earn points.
 The Freedom Flex gives you access to the Ultimate Rewards ecosystem.
 The Citi Custom Cash earns ThankYou points.

 With both cards, the point value is 1 cent per point for most redemption options.
-This seems to be a tie – unless we consider how you can stretch your Chase points if you have a Sapphire card.
+This seems to tie the cards, unless you factor in how you can stretch your Chase points when redeeming them with a Sapphire card.
 Combining the Flex with the Sapphire Preferred or Reserve boosts your value to 1.25 or 1.5 cents per point when redeemed for Ultimate Rewards travel.

-You could combine your ThankYou points with those from multiple Citi cards too, but they’d still lose to Ultimate Rewards points in value.
+You could combine your ThankYou points with a premium Citi travel card too, but they’d still lose to Ultimate Rewards points in value.
 Besides, Citi’s transfer partners are less appealing, and you won’t get a point boost for redeeming through Citi.

 When all is said and done, we have to give this one to the Chase Freedom Flex.
-Though the Custom Cash put up a fair fight with its intro APRs and flexible 5% categories, the extra earning potential on the Freedom Flex edges it out in the end.
+Though the Custom Cash put up a fair fight with its intro APR offer and flexible 5 percent categories, the extra earning potential on the Freedom Flex edges the Citi card out in the end.